Local limit of the random degree constrained process: Introduction

-Our main results for the random degree constrained process (RDCP) are as follows: { \begin{itemize} \itemsep 0.125em \parskip 0em \partopsep=0pt \parsep 0em \item[(1)] {\bf Local Weak Convergence:} We determine the local weak limit of the random degree constrained process on regular host graphs~$G^n$ with degree~$r_n \to \infty$; see Theorem~\ref{thm:local-limit1} and Definition~\ref{def:local:weak:conv}.
-The limit object is universal in the sense that it does not depend on the underlying host graphs~$G^n$ (and we can even relax the regularity condition slightly, see Definition~\ref{def:hdar}).
-In Section~\ref{sec:heuristic} we heuristically discuss that the existence of the local limit is intimately related to a certain `correlation decay' property, that helps us to localize the knowledge that is needed to make the decisions of the RDCP. \item[(2)] {\bf Identification of Limit Object:} We explicitly identify the local weak limit of the random degree constrained process in two different ways: (i)~in terms of the RDCP on the Poisson weighted infinite tree (PWIT), and (ii)~as a multi-type branching process (MTBP); see Theorems~\ref{thm:local-limit2} and~\ref{thm:mtbp-reproduces}.
-Our MTBP representation is intimately related to the theory of recursive tree processes \cite{AB}, and in our case the type of a vertex in the MTBP is a positive real number (the so-called phantom saturation time of a~vertex, see Definition~\ref{def:phantom-sat} and Section~\ref{sec:heuristic}). \item[(3)] {\bf Critical Time:} To demonstrate the applicability of our local limit results, we consider the random \mbox{$d$-process}, i.e., the RDCP on the complete $n$-vertex host graph~$G^n=K_n$, where each vertex~$v$ has the same degree constraint~$d(v)=d \ge 3$.
+Our main results for the random degree constrained process (RDCP) are as follows: { \begin{enumerate}[label={(\arabic*)}] \itemsep 0.125em \partopsep=0pt \parsep 0em \item \textbf{Local Weak Convergence:} We determine the local weak limit of the random degree constrained process on regular host graphs~$G^n$ with degree~$r_n \to \infty$; see Theorem~\ref{thm:local-limit1}.
+The local limit object is universal in the sense that it does not depend on the sequence of underlying host graphs~$G^n$ (and we can even relax the regularity condition slightly by only assuming that the sequence of host graphs is \emph{high degree almost regular}, see Definition~\ref{def:hdar}). \item \textbf{Identification of Limit Object:} We explicitly identify the local weak limit of the random degree constrained process in three different ways: (i)~in terms of the RDCP on the Poisson weighted infinite tree (PWIT) (cf.\ Section~\ref{subsec:rdcp_on_pwit}), (ii)~in terms of a so-called recursive tree process (RTP), i.e., a special case of the framework introduced in \cite{AB} (cf.\ Section~\ref{sss:additional_RTP}), and (iii)~as a multi-type branching process (MTBP) (cf.\ Section~\ref{sss:additional_MTBP}).
+In our case the response variable of a vertex of the RTP as well as the type of a vertex in the MTBP is a positive real number (the so-called phantom saturation time of a~vertex, see Definition~\ref{def:phantom-sat}). \item \textbf{Critical Time:} To demonstrate the applicability of our local limit results, we consider the random \mbox{$d$-process}, i.e., the RDCP on the complete $n$-vertex host graph~$G^n=K_n$, where each vertex~$v$ has the same degree constraint~$d(v)=d \ge 3$.
 Warnke and Wormald~\cite{WW} showed that there exists a critical time~${t_c=t_c(d)}$ such that a `giant' component of size $\Theta(n)$ emerges after adding around~$t_c n$ edges.
-Using the MTBP characterization of the local limit, we give a new spectral characterization of the critical time; see Theorem \ref{thm:PF-eigenvalue}.
-From this we derive the asymptotic expansion ${t_c(d) = 1/2 + (1+o(1))/(d!\mathrm{e})}$ of the critical time (as~${d \to \infty}$), and deduce that~${t_c(d)>1/2}$ for sufficiently large~$d$, resolving a problem of Warnke and Wormald~\cite[Section~6]{WW} for large~$d$.
-Actually, our asymptotic expansion of the critical time is more generally valid for the RDCP with high degree constraints; see Theorem~\ref{thm:tc-asymptotics} and~\eqref{eq:discrete-tc:dprocess}. \end{itemize}}
+Using the MTBP characterization of the local limit, we give a new spectral characterization of the critical time; see Theorem~\ref{thm:PF-eigenvalue}.
+From this we derive the asymptotic expansion ${t_c(d) = 1/2 + (1+o(1))/(\mathrm{e} \cdot d!)}$ of the critical time (as~${d \to \infty}$), and deduce that~${t_c(d)>1/2}$ for sufficiently large~$d$, resolving a problem of Warnke and Wormald~\cite[Section~6]{WW} for large~$d$.
+Actually, our asymptotic expansion of the critical time is more generally valid for the RDCP with high degree constraints; see Theorem~\ref{thm:tc-asymptotics} and~\eqref{eq:discrete-tc:dprocess}. \end{enumerate}}